SourceBox-LLC/FineFoundry/docs/user-guide/installation.md

 After running the app (via `uv run src/main.py` or `python src/main.py`):

 - A **desktop window** should appear with tabs such as **Scrape**, **Build / Publish**, **Training**, **Inference**, **Merge Datasets**, **Dataset Analysis**, and **Settings**.
 - You should not see import errors in the terminal.
-If you do, re-run dependency installation (`uv sync` or `pip install -r requirements.txt --upgrade`).
+If you do, re-run dependency installation (`uv sync` or `pip install -e . --upgrade`).

 To quickly exercise the app after installation: